-As discussed above, groundwater samples were collected during Phase A from temporary wells and test excavations and during Phase B from monitoring wells and the groundwater seep.
 Groundwater samples were compared to drinking water and surface water standards as there is potential risk for migration to both well receptors and surface water receptors.
 MPCA surface water standards for both chronic and acute exposure were used for comparison.
-These standards are dependent on the hardness of the receiving surface water body, therefore a hardness value of 360 mg/L was estimated for the Minnesota River.
-Drinking water standards used for comparison were the EPA’s maximum contaminant levels (MCLs) and the MDH health risk limits (HRLs).
-The following discussion of analytical results is separated into three groups; perched, water table, and Jordan, similar to the monitoring well network (Table 8).
+These standards are dependent on the hardness of the receiving surface water body.
+A hardness value of 360 mg/L was estimated for the Minnesota River (MPCA, 2006).
+Drinking water criteria used for comparison were the EPA’s maximum contaminant levels (MCLs) and the MDH health risk limits (HRLs).
+The following discussion of analytical results is separated into three groups; perched, water table, and Jordan, similar to the monitoring well network (Table 9).

 During Phase A of the investigation, the analytical parameter list covered a large range and, as would be expected from groundwater in contact with waste material, concentrations of a number of parameters were above drinking water and surface water criteria.
-The parameter list selected for Phase B of the investigation was reduced to only include parameters that exceeded relevant criteria during Phase A. Results from Phase A of the investigation are summarized in the Phase A Investigation Report (Barr, 2018) and exceedances are presented in Table 10 of this report for reference.
+The parameter list selected for Phase B of the investigation was reduced to include only parameters that exceeded relevant criteria during Phase A. Results from Phase A of the investigation are summarized in the Phase A Investigation Report (Barr, 2018) and exceedances are presented in Table 11 of this report for reference.
 Because data collected from permanent monitoring wells is typically more reliable than data collected from temporary wells or test excavations, the majority of this section is focused on the results from Phase B of the investigation.
-The exceedances above drinking water and surface water criteria for groundwater samples collected from the monitoring well network are presented in Table 11.
+The exceedances of drinking water and surface water criteria for groundwater samples collected from the monitoring well network are presented in Table 12.
+While Tables 11 and 12 only include exceedances of criteria, all groundwater data is tabulated in Appendix E.

-Perched – Sample locations and monitoring wells included in the perched group include the Phase A temporary well locations at the Dump and Landfill; test excavation locations at the Dump; 2015 MPCA-installed monitoring wells (MW-1 to MW-8), and former landfill gas monitoring well MP-8 at the Landfill; and the newly installed monitoring wells (MW-19-01 to MW-19-04) at the Dump.
+Perched Groundwater – Sample locations and monitoring wells included in the perched groundwater group include the Phase A temporary well locations at the Dump and Landfill, test excavation locations at the Dump, 2015 MPCA-installed monitoring wells (MW-1 to MW-8), former landfill gas monitoring well MP-8 at the Landfill, and the newly installed monitoring wells (MW-19-01 to MW-19-04) at the Dump.

-Generally the results from perched wells installed during Phase B were similar to the results collected during Phase A. Analytical results from the perched groundwater samples collected during Phase B are summarized below:
+Generally, the results for samples from perched wells installed during Phase B were similar to the results collected during Phase A. Analytical results from the perched groundwater samples collected during Phase B are summarized below:

 General Parameters – Concentrations of nitrogen (ammonia, as N) were observed in 6 of 7 perched wells (MW-3 and MW-9 were not sampled for ammonia due to insufficient sample volume) at the Landfill ranging from 0.47 to 621 milligrams per liter (mg/l) and at all four perched wells at the Dump ranging from 0.4 to 20.2 mg/l, exceeding the chronic surface water standard of 0.04 mg/l.
-Concentrations of chloride exceeding the chronic surface water standard of 230 mg/l were not detected in wells at the Dump, but were detected in 4 of 8 wells (MW-9 was not sampled for chloride due to insufficient sample volume) at the Landfill ranging from 1,070 to 1,240 mg/l.
+Concentrations of chloride exceeding the chronic surface water standard of 230 mg/l were not detected in wells at the Dump, but were detected in four of eight wells (MW-9 was not sampled for chloride due to insufficient sample volume) at the Landfill at concentrations ranging from 1,070 to 1,240 mg/l.
 Cyanide concentrations exceeded the chronic surface water standard of 5.2 µg/l at one Landfill well and two Dump wells.